AyloSrd/evento-react/README.md

 ## A new event paradigm
 Inspired by Svelte's [`createEventDispatcher()`](https://svelte.dev/tutorial/component-events) and Vue's [`$emit`](https://vuejs.org/guide/components/events.html), Evento brings component event to the world of React.

-With Evento, a React component can dispatch a Custom event with an optional payload, or forward a React event, to the component's consumer.
+With Evento, a React component can dispatch a custom event with an optional payload, or forward a React event, to the component's consumer.
 ```js
 const handleClick = () => evento('message', 'yo Mario World!')
 ```